-ticipant in class discussion.
-Speaks and writes well.
-Accomplishes more than the minimum requirements.
-Work in and out of class is of high quality though rarely outstanding.
-C+

-D+1.3 quality points per semester hour.
+• annig i onlog on doi graduation

+В

+С. 2.3 quality points per semester hour1.7 quality points per semester hour.
+Demonstrates a satisfactory comprehension of the subject matter.
+Accomplishes the minimum requirements, and communicates orally and in writing at an acceptable level for a college student.
+Has a general understanding of all basic concepts.

 D

-Quality and quantity of work in and out of class is

-below average and barely acceptable.

-F 0 quality points per semester hour.

-Quality and quantity of work in and out of class

-are unacceptable.

-WF0 quality points per semester hour.
-Designates an unofficial withdrawal from a course.
+WF Designates an unofficial withdrawal from a course.
 Last date of attendance is required.
-CRDExcluded from GPA (see below),

-Equivalent to C- work or better.
+CR DExcluded from GPA (see below), Equivalent to C- work or better.

-NCRExcluded from GPA (see below).
+NC RExcluded from GPA (see below).
 Equivalent to D+ work or poorer.

-WNCExcluded from GPA (see below).

-Designates an unofficial withdrawal from a

-course registered as a CRD/NCR grade option.
+ICExcluded from GPA (see below).
+Designates an unofficial withdrawal from a course registered as a CRD/NCR grade option.

-INCExcluded from GPA (see below).
+Excluded from GPA (see below).

-IPExcluded from GPA (see below).
+Excluded from GPA (see below).

-NGExcluded from GPA (see below).
+NG Excluded from GPA (see below).

 WExcluded from GPA (see below).

 Good grades are usually correlated with regular attendance and with assignments completed and on time.
-On the other hand, poor grades are often corre

-time.
 On the other hand, poor grades are often correlated with frequent absences and incomplete and/or missing assignments.

-Our discuss Delices Considerates.
-The considerate and for the